Up to Main Index Up to Annexed Works

 >

-Note the first release of a Go version is named without a minor number, for
+Note: prior to Go 1.21.0 the first release of a Go version was named without a

 >ulimit -s 1024